 Originally a tintype/Wet Plate was a photograph taken as a positive on a thin sheet of metal.
 A unique one-of-a-kind photographic image.
 Usually mono or sepia in colour, with a very shallow depth of field, the portraits tend to create incredibly striking eyes within the image.
 Due to the specific type of equipment and not so pleasant chemicals involved in creating these stylistic images we create our Tintypes/Wet Plates digitally.

 A picture that combines three images, intended to be appreciated together as one.
 They can be made up from the same image or a combination of completely separate images showing a theme or contrasting ideas.

-Mix all three ingredients together – photography, design and creative and you get
+Mix all three ingredients together – design, photography, and creativity and you get The Shortbread Shed.

 A few things that might interest you about me

 - I grew up in a stunning location just south west of Loch Lomond in Scotland.
 In 1996 I moved south of the border to England and after a few residencies in various locations I now live in the beautiful city of St Albans, Hertfordshire, England with my wife and son.